-If available, assessing carcasses by Computed Tomography (CT), DMX (bone density) and/or Magnetic Resonance Imaging (MRI) prior to post mortem examination will allow imaging and evaluation of a range of morphometrics and identification of potential pathologies.
-CT-scanning will allow visualisation of skeletal anatomy and lesions (e.g. trauma, shot injuries), assay bone density, assess joints and intervertebral discs.
+If the capacity exists, assessing carcasses by Computed Tomography (CT), DMX (bone density) and/or Magnetic Resonance Imaging (MRI) prior to post mortem examination will allow imaging and evaluation of a range of morphometrics and identification of potential pathologies.
+CT-scanning will allow visualisation of skeletal anatomy and lesions (e.g. trauma, shot injuries), assay bone density, assess joints and inter-vertebral discs.
 MRI allows the assessment of internal anatomy (including position of organs), all soft tissues and many potential pathologies.
-On a more basic level, the collection and maceration of the skull, particular bones or the entire skeleton is of value for stable isotope analysis, morphometric studies or accession to museum collections.
-Pathological investigations should however take preference over maintaining skeletal integrity for museum collections, and histology samples should be taken of any bone abnormalities that may be present in an animal.
+In addition, the collection and maceration of skeletal material, or the entire skeleton is of value for stable isotope analysis, morphometric studies or accession to museum collections.
+Definitive diagnosis of cause of death should however take preference over maintaining skeletal integrity for museum collections, and histology samples should be taken of any bone abnormalities that may be present in an animal.